dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 #### Errors

 Depending upon the Authorization flow used by the client, there are a range of errors that may be returned.
-With particular regard to the auhtorization request, responses such as invalid_request, invalid_grant, invalid_Scope are defined which provide some signal to the reason for the error.
+With particular regard to the authorization request, responses such as invalid_request, invalid_grant, invalid_Scope are defined which provide some signal to the reason for the error.

 Note: Authentication Stepup as defined in RFC 9470 provides a mechanism for the Resource Server to signal that the client requires an Authentication Stepup by the End User.
 This is an Authentication and not an Authorization Stepup protocol responding to exceptions relating to the `max_age` and `acr_values`.